dujanhung/evtsbx-api-doc/lua/es_Time.md

 more than <code>0.0</code>
 </td></tr></table>

-the time between screen rendering frames.
+the interval of screen rendering frames.

 ___